Giovanni Gribodo: Entomology

-Gribodo's collection of entomological specimens was purchased by the Museo Civico di Storia Naturale di Genova in December 1924, and it is still held by that institution.
-It remains an important entomological resource; as well as his own specimens, which include many rare specimens and many type specimens collected by Gribodo, it contains many collected by other renowned Hymenopterists such as Theodore Dru Alison Cockerell, Heinrich Friese, Alexander Mocsáry, Henri Louis Frédéric de Saussure and Frederick Smith.
+Gribodo's collection of entomological specimens was purchased by the Museo Civico di Storia Naturale di Genova in December 1924, where it is still held.
+It includes his own specimens as well as many collected by other renowned Hymenopterists such as Theodore Dru Alison Cockerell, Heinrich Friese, Alexander Mocsáry, Henri Louis Frédéric de Saussure and Frederick Smith.
 The collection also contains many of the important type specimens which were originally collected and named by Félix Édouard Guérin-Méneville.
 The collection is now housed in boxes in the museum and the museum was able to add the collection of cuckoo wasps of the family Chrysididae, which Gribodo had given to Fabio Invrea shortly before his death, on its procurement of Invrea's collection subsequent to the latter's death.
 The collection is an extensive representation of Aculeata although has no ants.

 Gribodo's library, including some manuscripts and correspondence, was donated by his daughters to the Civic Library of Turin, where it remains.
 He was one of the first members of the Società Entomologica Italiana as well as being a member of many other societies, including the Reale Accademia di Agricoltura di Torino, Società Italiana di Scienze naturali and various foreign entomological and scientific associations.